opendnd/modules/doom-of-bahamut/PLAYERS.md

 \page

-# The Doom of Bahamut - Player's Guide
+# The Doom of Bahamut - Player's Handout
 This micro-campaign takes place in the small __Village of Fuling__.
 A sleepy peaceful village located high in the __Angzh mountains__ surrounded with some of nature's most incredible beauty.
 The village is located on the tiny island-kingdom of __Nirimsea__.
 The island is populated almost entirely of the Nirimsese __Dragonborn__.
 The Nirimsese culture places a high importance on honor, hard work – particularly in the pursuit of a craft – and politeness.

 The village is also home to the __Temple of Bahamut__ (_Ryū no Ji_).
 A serene temple that focuses on meditation and relaxation.
 Every year thousands of visitors from across the world come to visit the temple.
 Many contribute a tiny parchment to the platinum capsule at the center of the wooden shrine.
 Written on these parchments are solemn oaths sworn to __Bahamut__ (_Ryū_) swearing to commit an act of justice in his honor.
 Upon completion of the deed the worshiper is hopeful to gain favor with the dragon-god.